-Red slender loris is classified as an omnivore.
+The red slender loris is classified as an omnivore.
 Red slender lorises are omnivores which means that they eat meat and plants.
-They eats insects, small birds, rodents, reptiles, fruits and leaves.
-They have strong jaws to help them crack the exoskeleton of the insects that they eat.
+They eat insects, small birds, rodents, reptiles, fruits, and leaves.
+They have strong jaws to help crack the exoskeleton of the insects they eat.

-This species has a shortened snout and sharp canine teeth. it also has two small lower canines for eating insects such as ants, termites and bee larvae with molars in the rear of the mouth so it is able to grind up their food which is necessary.
+This species has a shortened snout and sharp canine teeth.
+It also has two small lower canines for eating insects such as ants, termites, and bee larvae with molars in the rear of the mouth.
+It can grind up their necessary food.

-However, human population growth and development are the main causes of endangerment for today’s Red Slender Lorises.
-Fortunately, this is beginning to change owing to nations like Sri Lanka that have prohibited the sale of its kind in order to implement rehabilitation and conservation initiatives.
+However, human population growth and development are the leading causes of endangerment for today’s Red Slender Lorises.
+Fortunately, this is beginning to change owing to nations like Sri Lanka.
+They have prohibited the sale of its kind from implementing rehabilitation and conservation initiatives.

-The Red Slender Loris is a primate that lives in Sri Lanka’s wet zone and has fewer than 60 individuals remaining in its natural habitat, which has been fragmented into three isolated regions.
+The Red Slender Loris is a primate that lives in Sri Lanka’s wet zone.
+And fewer than 60 individuals remain in its natural habitat, fragmented into three isolated regions.

-It is highly sensitive to any change in its surroundings, having already declined due to deforestation and habitat fragmentation.
-It is estimated that less than 100 Red Slender Lorises survive in the wild today.
+It is susceptible to any change in its surroundings.
+And they have already declined due to deforestation and habitat fragmentation.
+Less than 100 Red Slender Lorises are estimated to survive in the wild today.

 Other Species Profile